OpenGammaProject/Enhanced-Geiger/README.md

 ## Misc Photos

 Here are two photos of what the first iteration of the board with the display looked like (latest iteration is the second one) just to demonstrate the software.
+The second iteration board is a lot more sound on most of the connections and board layout.

 <p align="center">
 	<img src="Docs/demo1.jpg" height="500px">